 Once you’ve finished your repair work and the car is in a drivable condition once more, you’re going to have to comply with all the regulations in your state’s salvage laws in order to get the car registered.
 For the most part, this means you’ll have to call up your state’s department of motor vehicles or stop by in person to pick up the requisite forms for a salvage vehicle inspection.

-These inspections are conducted by state officials, usually state police officers or DMV employees, who check that all the parts you used in your rebuild were obtained legally.
+inspections are by state officials – state police officers or DMV employees.
+They check that all the parts you used in your rebuild are legal.
 This means you can’t throw out any of the receipts or bills of sale you end up with during the rebuilding process.
 This also means you’ll need to present your bill of sale from the auction house and your salvage title.

-If your car passes, you’ll be given a new title certificate, often referred to as a reconstructed or rebuilt title, that will let you insure and register your car.
+If your car passes, you’ll be given a new title certificate – a reconstructed or rebuilt title.
+This will let you insure and register your car.